Buyer Fit Snapshot

 Zippers get ignored until support tickets flood in with photos of popped seals.
 I spec pocket zips, tin-ties, or rip-and-reseal tear notches, each tested beyond 3,000 cycles.
 During a Shenzhen visit I forced the operator to run fifty consecutive opens on a powder-heavy microlot bag because the zipper teeth were clogging; swapping to a 4 mm profile from SBS Zipper saved a 12,000-unit order from disaster.
 Functional extras deserve that level of obsession even if the line boss rolls their eyes while I mutter “again.”

 Windows or metallic inks?
 Volume lets me align clear biax windows without killing barrier integrity.
 For a Gesha release we used a 60 mm oval window plus laser demarcation for roast dates, and the brand sold through 5,000 units in nine days while bragging about the precision.
-Every detail reinforces package branding and dovetails with our custom printed boxes for gift sets.
+Every detail reinforces package branding and dovetails with our Custom Printed Boxes for gift sets.
 The sample still sits on my desk, reminding me that volume buys freedom to experiment without torching margins.

 Specifications: Dimensions, Barriers, and Compliance